observIQ/terraform-provider-bindplane/docs/resources/bindplane_destination.md

 | `parameters_json`   | string | optional | The serialized JSON representation of the destination type's parameters. |
 | `rollout`           | bool   | required | Whether or not updates to the destination should trigger an automatic rollout of any configuration that uses it. |

+## Sensitive Values

+See the [sensitive values](./sensitive_values.md) doc for details related to Terraform's handling of sensitive parameters, such as passwords and API keys.

 ## Examples

 ### Google Cloud w/ Default Options